pooja610/DropiNFT/README.md

 DropiNFT is an NFT marketplace, which allow users to create and buy NFTs.
 It also shows the NFTs that user owns (already brought from marketplace), and it also has a Creator Dashboard which displays the NFTs the created by the user and also his/her NFTs that are already been sold.
 We also added a 'Learn' page where user can gain knowledge about NFTs.

-Smart Contracts deployed on - [Polygon](https://polygon.technology/) 💜
+Smart Contracts deployed on - [Polygon Mumbai](https://polygon.technology/) 💜

 Tested using - [Hardhat](https://hardhat.org) 👷